snamiki1212/ciccc_wmd/WebDevelopment_1/week3_midterm_project/README.md

     - [ CSS-Tricks | How to Make GraphQL and DynamoDB Play Nicely Together](https://css-tricks.com/how-to-make-graphql-and-dynamodb-play-nicely-together/)
   - a profile page
     - [ CSS-Tricks | Ryan Bethel, Author at CSS-Tricks ](https://css-tricks.com/author/ryanbethel/)
+  - shared component

 ## Presentation

 Present your work on Friday.
 In your presentation, tell us about:

 - a.
 Why you choose that project?
-  - I had already experience to develop pages. but no experience to analytic specific site in detailed. so this it the reason.
+  - I had already experience to develop pages but no experience to analytic specific site in detailed, so this is the reason.
 - b.
 How did you divide the work between team members?
   - Alone
 - c.
 Show us your wireframes.